Consent before checks

 QScout Free starts only after requester authorization and business-email verification.
 The website snapshot is capped at the submitted domain and any verified same-domain public hosts.

-Security and scan safety
+Security & scan safety

 Frameworks mapped and Zoho Corporation-held inherited controls